 - Credit card receipts are not acceptable documentation for expenses charged; an original receipt is required.
 Where air travel takes place by e-ticket, an original boarding pass is required in support of the travel.

 - All travel expense claims must be signed by the traveler and his/her operational supervisor (not an administrator).

 CIHR Research Training Awards are granted to support graduate students and fellows pursuing a degree in health sciences and post-degree training.
 These awards are made up of two portions: a stipend portion and a research allowance.

 The stipend portion goes towards the awardee’s salary, and the research allowance supports the awardee’s specific research needs.
 The stipend portion cannot be used to increase the research allowance portion and vice-versa.

-No costs may expensed to these awards that do not relate directly to the awardee (e.g., travel costs of the awardee’s supervisor).
+No costs may be expensed to these awards that does not directly relate to the awardee (e.g., travel costs of the awardee’s supervisor).
 Similarly, for CIHR research allowances, which are established at UBC in the name of the student’s supervisor, the student must be aware of and confirm expenses charged to the PG.

 NSERC Equipment awards

 Equipment purchased under these awards must be the same equipment envisaged in the funding agreement.
 Any changes to equipment requirements must be specifically approved in advance by NSERC.
 For further information, see http://www.nserc-crsng.gc.ca/Professors-Professeurs/FinancialAdminGuide-....
 UBC is currently developing a procedure whereby researchers will be required to certify with a purchase requisition that the equipment in question is the equipment originally envisaged under the award.

 For these grants, any significant deviation (>20% or $10,000 per year or 20% per line item, whichever is greater) from the initial budget must be approved by NSERC.